-A well-designed dial, crocodile patterned strap, and gold case evokes an impression of luxury.
+A well-designed dial, crocodile-patterned strap, and gold case evoke an impression of luxury.
 I especially like the combination of large golden Roman numerals and silver-toned studs which are used to mark each hour.
 Although I prefer larger watches, I did not experience difficulty reading the time and date.

 The stainless-steel case is electroplated to provide a shiny gold coloring.
 It looks great but be aware that wear and tear will eventually degrade the coating, revealing the stainless steel beneath.